The Theory of Everything (2014 film): Plot

-University of Cambridge astrophysics student Stephen Hawking begins a relationship with literature student Jane Wilde.
-Although Stephen is intelligent, his friends and professors are concerned about his lack of a thesis topic.
-After he and his professor Dennis Sciama attend a lecture on black holes, Stephen speculates that black holes may have been part of the creation of the universe, and decides to write his thesis on them.
-However, Stephen's muscles begin to fail, giving him decreasing coordination with his body.
-He learns he has motor neuron disease, which will eventually leave him unable to move, swallow, and even breathe.
-There are no treatments, and he has approximately two years to live.
+In 1963, Stephen Hawking, a post-graduate astrophysics student at the University of Cambridge, begins a relationship with literature student Jane Wilde.
+Although Stephen is intelligent, both his friends and academics are concerned about his lack of a thesis topic.
+After attending a lecture by Roger Penrose on black holes with his supervisor, Prof. Dennis Sciama, Stephen speculates that these may have been part of the creation of the universe and so decides upon his thesis.

+However, soon Stephen's muscles begin to fail, causing him to have decreased coordination with his body.
+After a bad fall, he is diagnosed with early-onset progressive degenerative motor neurone disease (MND) that will eventually leave him unable to move, swallow, and even breathe.
+With no treatment options, he is given approximately two years to live.
 The doctor assures Stephen that his brain will not be affected, so his thoughts and intelligence will remain intact, but eventually, he will be unable to communicate them.
-As Stephen becomes reclusive, focusing on his work, Jane confesses she loves him.
-She tells his father she intends to stay with Stephen even as his condition worsens.
+Stephen develops severe depression, becoming reclusive and focusing on his work.
+Jane confesses she loves him and that she intends to stay even as his condition worsens.
 They marry and have their first son, Robert.
+Once his walking ability deteriorates, he begins using a wheelchair.

-Stephen presents his thesis to the examination board, arguing that a black hole created the universe in a Big Bang, that it will emit heat, and end in a Big Crunch.
-He begins using a wheelchair after his walking ability deteriorates.
-After the Hawkings have their daughter Lucy, Stephen develops a theory about the visibility of black holes and becomes a world-renowned physicist.
-Jane, focusing on the children as well as Stephen's health and increasing fame, is unable to work on her own thesis and becomes frustrated.
+Inspired by Penrose’s work on spacetime singularities at the centre of black holes, Stephen presents his doctoral thesis viva extrapolating that a black hole created the universe in a Big Bang and it will end in a Big Crunch.

+After the Hawkings have their daughter Lucy, Jane becomes frustrated having to focus on the children, as well as Stephen's slowly degenerating health while his fame increases, all at the expense of her academic work.
 Stephen tells her he will understand if she needs help.

-She joins a church choir, where she meets widower Jonathan and they become close friends.
+In the 1970s, Jane joins a church choir, where she meets and becomes close friends with Jonathan, a widower.
 She employs him as a piano teacher for Robert, and Jonathan befriends the entire family, helping Stephen with his illness, supporting Jane, and playing with the children.
-When Jane gives birth to another son, Timothy, Stephen's mother asks Jane if the baby is Jonathan's, which she denies.
-Jonathan is appalled, but when he and Jane are alone, they admit their feelings for one another.
-He distances himself from the family, but Stephen tells him Jane needs him.
+When Jane gives birth to another son, Timothy, Stephen's mother asks her if the baby is Jonathan's.
+This causes outrage and Jonathan is appalled, but when he and Jane are alone, they admit the depth of their feelings for one another.
+He distances himself from the family, but Stephen tells him that Jane needs him.